 COVID-19: The GST impact of changes to your short-stay property

-What happens when you permanently change the use of a property?
+What happens when you change the use of a property?

-There are rules that apply when you change your property’s use from taxable to non-taxable, either partially or completely.
+There are rules that apply when you change your property’s use from taxable to non-taxable use partially or completely.
 These rules are complex and can require an adjustment calculation to be made every year where there has been a variation between the intended use and actual use of any particular asset.
-Where your actual use (being the proportion of taxable supplies to non-taxable supplies) is less than the intended use, you will find yourself having to pay some GST back to Inland Revenue.
+Where your actual use (being the proportion of taxable supplies to non-taxable supplies) is less than the intended use you will find yourself having to pay some GST back to Inland Revenue.

 What happens when you use a property for both short-stay accommodation and residential rental?

-The Trust has not returned GST on the rent charged during the residential rental period, as this is an exempt supply.
+The Trust has not returned GST on the rent charged to during the residential rental period as this is an exempt supply.
 In addition to this, under the concurrent rules a small amount of GST input tax claimed on the capital cost of the property would be repayable to Inland Revenue in the March 2021 return.
-Even if no GST was claimed on the purchase price of the property, because it was a compulsory zero rated commercial land purchaser from a GST registered developer, a further payment of GST could still be required based on the “nominal GST” of 15% on the purchase price.
+Even if no GST was claimed on the purchase price of the property (because it was a compulsory zero rated commercial land purchaser from a GST registered developer), a further payment of GST could still be required based on the “nominal GST” of 15% on the purchase price.

 Where to from here?

-The overwhelming impact of COVID-19 was fast-moving in late March 2020, with many GST registered persons making swift decisions in April or May.
-If you are one of these people, the key date to keep in mind here is 31 March 2021, being the end date of the first adjustment period.
+The overwhelming impact of COVID-19 was fast-moving in late March 2020 with many GST registered persons making swift decisions in April or May.
+If you are one of these people, the key dates to keep in mind here are 31 October 2020 and 31 March 2021 (being the end date of the first adjustment period).

-It’s important that you know of the potential consequences of any decisions you make now, so you can factor these into how you might use your properties for the remainder of the tax year – any changes in approach could result in an unwelcome and costly GST bill.
-If any of the situations above apply to you, get in touch with your Deloitte tax advisor.
+If you want to take advantage of the Inland Revenue’s extension to the de-registration time period, you need to take active steps to notify Inland Revenue of this.
+Do not wait to pick up the phone as it is important that you know of the potential consequences of any decisions now so you can factor these into how you might use your properties for the remainder of the tax year.
+Any changes in approach could result in an unwelcome and costly GST bill.
+If you feel any the situations discussed above apply, please do not hesitate to reach out to your Deloitte tax advisor.